Erebea/bolt-ability-hilights/README.md

 The aim of this plugin is to hilight certain abilities when you are expected to use them or when they are desirable to use, within reason.

-**DISCLAIMER: This was built in the combat beta and many hilights depend on the new icon graphics introduced**

 ## Previews:

 https://github.com/user-attachments/assets/89fbdd96-a4d1-48e8-b6d3-3e247bedd94b